 Installing a vanity requires a strong glue to hold the sink to the countertop.
-More importantly, the glue needs to keep water out to protect the countertop from rot and swelling.
-This means a waterproof, watertight substance with bonding power is the choice professionals make and the best solution for installing your counter.
+More important, the glue needs to keep water out to protect the countertop from rot and swelling.
+This means a waterproof, watertight substance with bonding power is the choice professionals make and the best solution for fastening your bathroom sink to your counter.

 Silicone Sink Caulking

 Silicone caulking seals sinks to the countertop and prevents water intrusion.
 Today, a special type of silicone caulking compound is manufactured specifically for sink installation.

 This sink caulking material has water repellent properties and it bonds to ceramic and countertop laminate.
 It is the most commonly used glue to install a sink.
 This product is also called bathroom or tub and shower caulking.
 Either one seals and protects your counter from water.

 Mounting a vanity sink to a granite bathroom countertop requires another type of glue, one that bonds to granite and the sink surface.
 Advanced adhesives, made of silicone specifically for granite countertops, are the choice here.

 Silicone caulking is still used on rimmed sink installations to seal out water.
 It acts as a protective barrier.
 The main focus in a rimmed vanity sink installation on granite is keeping water from dripping onto the cabinet below, anyway.
 Since granite is solid rock, water intruding into the counter is not an issue.
 The mounting clips secure the sink to the counter.

 An undermount vanity sink requires a very special adhesive.
 It must seal and bond very well while supporting the weight of the full sink.
 It is very important to seal the sink properly to the countertop, because if the supports weaken and the sink separates from the counter, water will leak into your cabinets.